oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/website_all_products.rst

 .. begin_all_products

-The first step of configuring All Products page for your front store is enabling it in your system.
+The first step of configuring All Products page for your storefront is enabling it in your system.
 To enable All Products page per website:

 1. Navigate to **System > Websites** in the main menu.